Are Personal Injury Settlements Community Property?

-Obtaining a settlement for your personal injury could give you the financial relief you need to pay for medical debt, fix damaged property, and get back on your feet.
+Obtaining a settlement for your personal injury could give you the financial relief you need to pay for medical debt, fix the damaged property, and get back on your feet.
 If you and your spouse file for divorce, however, the law may entitle your spouse to a portion of your settlement – even if your spouse was not involved in the accident.
 In the eyes of California law, personal injury settlements obtained during the course of a marriage are community property.
 Thus, a settlement is a marital asset that may be subject to equitable division during a divorce.
-Contact an Orange County personal injury attorney to help you navigate the legal process in this trying time.
+Contact a Riverside personal injury attorney to help you navigate the legal process in this trying time.

 What Is Community Property in California?